jamesrhester/DrelTools.jl/README.md

 [the latest CIF core dictionary](https://github.com/COMCIFS/cif_core/cif_core.dic).

 This package is experimental.
 Method and type names are subject to change.
-It is likely to run a lot faster in the future as optimisations are implemented.
 Suggestions on speed improvement and new functionality are welcome.

 ## Installation